AdobeDocs/analytics-platform.en/help/use-cases/aa-data/combine-report-suites.md

 ---
 # Combine Report Suites with different schemas

-The [Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en) brings report suite data from Adobe Analytics into the Adobe Experience Platform (AEP) for use by AEP applications, such as Real-time Customer Data Platform and Customer Journey Analytics (CJA).
-Each report suite brought into AEP is configured as an individual source connection dataflow, and each dataflow lands as a dataset within the AEP data lake.
+The [Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en) brings report suite data from Adobe Analytics into the Adobe Experience Platform for use by Adobe Experience Platform applications, such as Real-time Customer Data Platform and Customer Journey Analytics (Customer Journey Analytics).
+Each report suite brought into Adobe Experience Platform is configured as an individual source connection dataflow, and each dataflow lands as a dataset within the Adobe Experience Platform data lake.
 The Analytics Source Connector creates one dataset per report suite.

-CJA customers use [connections](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html?lang=en) to integrate datasets from AEP data lake into CJA's Analysis Workspace.
-However, when combining report suites within a connection, schema differences between report suites need to be resolved using AEP's [Data Prep](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html?lang=en) functionality.
-The purpose is to ensure that Adobe Analytics variables such as props and eVars have a consistent meaning in CJA.
+Customer Journey Analytics customers use [connections](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html?lang=en) to integrate datasets from Adobe Experience Platform data lake into Customer Journey Analytics Analysis Workspace.
+However, when combining report suites within a connection, schema differences between report suites need to be resolved using Adobe Experience Platform [Data Prep](https://experienceleague.adobe.com/docs/experience-platform/data-prep/home.html?lang=en) functionality.
+The purpose is to ensure that Adobe Analytics variables such as props and eVars have a consistent meaning in Customer Journey Analytics.

 ## Schema differences between report suites are problematic

-Suppose your company wants to bring data from two different report suites into AEP for use by CJA, and assume the schemas for the two report suites have differences:
+Suppose your company wants to bring data from two different report suites into Adobe Experience Platform for use by Customer Journey Analytics, and assume the schemas for the two report suites have differences:

 | Report Suite A | Report Suite B |
 | --- | --- |